 The 2020 motoring events calendar has been thrown up in the air due to the worldwide coronavirus pandemic.

-We’ll be updating the list as more news comes in, so be sure to bookmark this page.
+We are regularly updating the list, so be sure to bookmark this page.
 Get in touch if you’d like us to add a motoring event you’re organising, or revise the details listed.

 CANCELLED FOR 2020